-Acura Cockapoos is #1 in the Southeast (South Carolina, North Carolina, Georgia, Florida, Washington DC, Virginia, Tennessee, Kentucky) for Cockapoo puppies!
+Acura Cockapoos, Inc. is #1 in the Southeast (South Carolina, North Carolina, Georgia, Florida, Washington DC, Virginia, Tennessee, Kentucky) for Cockapoo puppies!
 Acura Cockapoos has Cockapoos in most colors such as chocolate brown, red, apricot, buff, red and white particolor, black, phantom and sable cockapoos.
 Cockapoos come in three sizes.
 Mini Miniature Cockapoos, Toy Cockapoos and Standard Cockapoos.
 Other names are cock a poo, cockerpoodle, spoodle, cockapoodle, cocapoo.
 We have cockapoos puppies in California, Texas, Massachusetts, New York, Rhode Island, Indiana, Illinois, Montana, Washington, Oregon, Arizona, Louisiana, Mississippi and Alaska.
 We have cockapoo puppies in Canada, too!

-The TRUE 100% first generation Cockapoo is a hybrid cross breed between the Cocker Spaniel and Miniature Poodle.
 Cockapoos were bred for the purpose of creating a dog that possesses high intelligence, low to no shedding, hypoallergenic and very family friendly.
 Cockapoos are loving, sweet dogs who great with kids, love to learn tricks, easily house trained/crate trained, love to travel and most love to swim!

-The coat of a Cockapoo can be curly, wavey, or sometimes straight.
-Our puppies (first generation) arrive at adulthood with loose curls for their coat type although we have had variations of this with some being more curly and some more straight.
 Here at Acura Cockapoos, we do dock the tails of our Cockapoo puppies to give them the same appearance of mom and dad, and also for the sake of cleanliness.